stormchaserroleplaying/stormchaserRPG/UsingAbilityScores/UsingEachAbility/Dexterity/index.md

 You add your Dexterity modifier to your attack roll and your damage roll when attacking with a ranged weapon, such as a sling or a longbow.
 You can also add your Dexterity modifier to your attack roll and your damage roll when attacking with a melee weapon that has the finesse property, such as a dagger or a rapier.

 ## Initiative
 At the beginning of every combat, you roll initiative by making a Dexterity check.
-Initiative determines the order of creatures' turns in combat, as described in Chapter 9.
+Initiative determines the order of creatures' turns in combat, as described in [Initiative](http://stormchaserroleplaying.com/stormchaserRPG/Combat/TheOrderofCombat/Initiative/).